markviews/VRChatVibratorController/README.md

 * Lock Speed Button: Press the button you set to keep the current vibration speed until you press it or the set controller trigger again.

 #### Planned Features
+* Desktop support (currently only work with vr controller triggers)
 * Stroke control: speed based on how fast you stroke your controllers (with customizable thresholds)
 * Slider control: speed based on slider
 * Support for edge's multiple vibrators